alinvdu/alinvdu/README.md

     <td></td>
     <td>
       <p>
-        I’m a software engineer with a background in UI/UX, now focusing on AI, cognitive psychology, neural signal processing, and domain-specific programming languages.
+        I'm an AI Engineer with extensive background in software engineering, now focusing on AI, cognitive psychology, neural signal processing, and domain-specific programming languages.
 My current work explores improving reasoning in AI and building projects with an interest in emotion in machines, blending technology with cognitive science.
 </p>
     </td>
   </tr>